 Separately, the government recently announced it will be waiving the self-assessment 5% late payment penalty on tax that was due on 31 January 2021 that would usually be charged on any outstanding tax on 3 March.

 Instead, self-assessors must have either paid the tax they owe by 1 April 2021, or have set up a payment arrangement with HMRC such as Time to Pay.
 However, 2.6% interest will continue to be levied on unpaid tax – even if a payment arrangement is in place.
 This interest kicked in on 1 February.

 This comes after HMRC waived the £100 late tax return penalty throughout February for those who missed the 31 January tax return deadline.

 Here, Which? explains the support for self-employed workers and what it could mean for your finances, as well as how to avoid a scam.
 You can jump to different sections using the links below:

 - What help is available for self-employed workers?

 - How will self-assessment tax deferral work?

-- What happens if I was overpaid for my first grant?
+- What happens if I was overpaid for my last grant?